ZipiRo/Clib-StaticLibraryCreator/README.md

 # Incremental C++ Static Library Builder

 This is a simple C++ program that performs **incremental compilation** of `.cpp` files in a source directory and builds a static library (`.a`).
 It only recompiles files that have changed since the last build, reducing unnecessary compilation time.
+This was made by me in batch file then give to AI to implement it in C++.
+The AI made the implemetation and the if changed file creation.

 ---